 In Part 1 I wrote mostly about physiological aspects of LCHF and its effect on weight loss, health, and insulin levels.

-Importance of carbs in diet
+Importance of carbohydrates in diet

 Sticking to the diet, sustainability, and yo-yo effect